 18-pulse drives are effective, but are not typically economical for smaller horsepower applications, so this method of harmonic mitigation is not generally recommended for applications with lower horsepower loads.

 12-pulse VFDs can be effective when properly configured.
 However, as mentioned above, they're highly sensitive to voltage imbalances and perform poorly at low load levels.
 They also generally return THD levels in the high teens, which does not typically meet IEEE 519 standards at the drive terminals.
 Coupled with the fact that a 12-pulse drive typically costs at least 20% more than a 6-pulse VFD with a hybrid harmonic filter (which delivers much better performance with THD levels of 7-8%), 12-pulse drives are outdated and probably aren't the best solution for your plant.

 18-pulse VFDs are very effective when properly configured, but again, are highly sensitive to voltage imbalances and perform poorly at low load levels.
 It is also noteworthy that 18-pulse drives offer similar harmonic mitigation performance to a 6-pulse VFD with a hybrid harmonic filter, but an 18-pulse drive costs roughly 140% more.
 At that price point, and given that 6-pulse drives with hybrid harmonic filters actually see improved performance at low load levels, you'll likely want to consider something other than 18-pulse drives for your plant.

 There's a lot to consider when deciding how to mitigate your harmonics.
-Call us at (800) 800-2261 with your questions and we'll help you find the solution that's right for you or talk about other harmonics options.
+Call us at (800) 800-2261 with your questions and we would be happy to find the solution that's right for you or talk about other harmonics options.